sagemath/sagewiki_to_gh-2022-10-10/days42.md

 == How to Apply ==

- * Fill out this [[https://docs.google.com/spreadsheet/viewform?formkey=dHJ0a0pVRGpQRXdsS2FDN2d1YUdkMlE6MQ|form]] by May 1, 2012.
+ * To be considered for this workshop, fill out this [[https://docs.google.com/spreadsheet/viewform?formkey=dHJ0a0pVRGpQRXdsS2FDN2d1YUdkMlE6MQ|form]] by May 1, 2012.

 == Other Info ==